Skip to Content

 Do you offer an excellent product or service?

-A key indicator here is if you see a solid uptake in your loyalty program or if you have good reviews.
-If customers are loyal to you and come back time and time again, it’s highly likely that they will be comfortable sharing their referral codes on social media or their referral links with their friends!
+A key indicator is if you see a solid uptake in your loyalty program or if you have good reviews.
+If customers are loyal to you already, it’s highly likely that they will be comfortable sharing their referral codes and links!

 excellent customer service happy customers loyal customer advocates basis of strong referral program